The Thief and His Master: Synopsis

-Jan wants his son to learn a profession, so he goes to church to ask the Lord what profession would be good for him.
+Jan wants his son to learn a profession and visits a church to ask the Lord what profession would be good for him.
 The sexton behind the altar says "steal, steal" and Jan tells his son that he should learn to steal.
-They go looking for someone who can teach him and in a large forest they find a small house with an old woman.
-Jan's son is allowed to stay for a year to learn the profession.
+They search for a suitable tutor and discover a small house inhabited by an old woman deep inside a large forest.
+Jan apprentices his son to a master-thief living there, who tells Jan that he would not charge anything for tutoring him for a year, but if at the end of the year Jan cannot recognize his son, he would have to pay a heavy fee.

-Jan apprenticed his son to a master-thief, who said he should pay nothing for the education, but if he could not recognize him, then he would have to pay.
-When he returned after a year, a dwarf advised him to bring bread, and that the little bird peeping from the basket he finds there is his son.
-By this means, he gets his son back.
-He tells the dwarf that he is worried about not recognising his son anymore.

-On a tree there is a little bird that turns out to be Jan's son.
+When he returns after a year, a helpful dwarf advises him to bring bread, and that the little bird peeping from the basket he finds there would be his son.
+On a tree, there is a little bird that turns out to be Jan's son.
 Jan throws the bread at the bird and they talk to each other.
 The master thief says that Jan has been helped by the devil, otherwise he could never have recognized his son.

 On the way back they come across a carriage and the son changes himself to a dog.
 The man in the carriage wants to pay for the beautiful dog and his father sells him.
-Moments later the dog jumps out of the window of the carriage and changes his shape.
+Moments later, the dog jumps out of the window of the carriage and changes his shape.
 The son escapes and goes back to his father.

-They go home and the next day they go to the market in the neighbouring village.
+They go home and the next day they go to the market in the neighboring village.
 The son then changed himself to a horse, warning his father not to sell him with the bridle, his father sells him to the master-thief without taking off the bridle.
-When the master-thief stables him, he asks the maid to take off the bridle, and she is so surprised that he talks that she does so.
-The son and the master-thief interchange a transformation chase — first sparrows, then fish — with throwing lots, and the son ends it by turning into a fox when the master is a cock, and biting its head off.
+When the master-thief stables him, he asks the maid to take off the bridle and she is so surprised that he talks that she does so.
+The son and the master-thief interchange a transformation chase — first sparrows, then fish — with throwing lots, and the son ends it by turning into a fox when the master is a cock and biting its head off.